Field dressing and cooking a puff adder

 Cooking of a puff adder

-After browning, the snake was cut and hacked into fist-long pieces.
-These pieces were thereafter fried in a pan until fully cooked.
-Generally, frying such thick snake pieces is not easy, as these are half-round bent in both directions.
-Curvature is along the vertebrate and around the rips.
-And: the meat has to be cooked thoroughly through.
+Generally, frying such thick snake pieces is not easy, as they are half-round and bent in both directions.
+The curvature is along the vertebrate and around the rips, and the meat has to be cooked thoroughly through.

-After quite a long cooking time the students were able to try the meat.
-And everybody was surprised, at how well it tasted.
-Not like chicken as the cliché goes, but more of a stringy, but flavorful, white meat.
-And the common opinion was, that in an emergency, the risk should be taken to harvest such a common species and sustain the own life.
+It was not like chicken, as the cliché goes, but more of stringy but flavorful white meat.
+The common opinion was that in an emergency, the risk should be taken to harvest such a common species and sustain one’s own life.

 Lessons learned for field dressing and cooking of a puff adder: